realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module2/README.md

 Memory leak: This happens when a chunk of memory that's no longer needed is not released

 Profiler: A tool that measures the resources the code is using to see how the memory is allocated and how the time is spent

+Real time: The amount of actual time that it took to execute the command

+Resource Monitor (or Performance Monitor): Windows OS tool that shows what's using the most CPU, memory, energy, disk, or network